asha-saini06/java-refresher-notes/Notes.md

 ➡ It creates a stream that reads only a **portion** of array → from index `0` up to `3`.

 ## 52. Multithreading
+Process of executing multiple threads simultaneously.

+Thread is basically a lightweight sub-process, a smallest unit of processing.
+Multiprocessing and Multithreading, both are used to achieve **multitasking**.

+But we use Multithreading than multiprocessing because threads share a common memmory area.
+They don't allocate separate memory area so saves memory, and context-switching between the threads takes less time than process.

 Multithreading in Java is a feature that enables a program to run multiple threads simultaneously, allowing tasks to execute in parallel and utilize the CPU more efficiently.
 A thread is a lightweight, independent unit of execution inside a program (process).

 - A process can have multiple threads.